loopbackio/loopback-next/packages/logger/README.md

 }
 ```

-### LoopBack Next globalization, heh?
+### LoopBack Next globalization, eh?

 [ECMAScript 6: Overview & Comparison](http://es6-features.org/#Collation) section mentions the 4 basic topics: collation, number, currency, and data/time formatting.

 For string translation, the existing [strong-globalize](https://github.com/strongloop/strong-globalize) works beautifully as it does for LoopBack v2/v3.
-In short, the code changes is done in the TypeScript source files.
+In short, the code globalization is done in the TypeScript source files.
 Once transpiled with `tsc`, run `slt-globalize` commands as usual.
 The string-extraction is done from the *.JS files.

+It shouldn't be non-trivial for `strong-globalize` to run the string-extraction directly from *.TS files either.
+Let's leave it there for now.

 Sample code: https://github.com/strongloop/ts-globalize